“Even at eleven he had observed

 My stories have been translated into (or will be appearing shortly in) French, Dutch, Romanian, Chinese, Galician, Portugese, German, Spanish, Polish, and Italian.
 My first full-length novel Klaverblad (Cloverleaf), a thriller in my native Dutch, was published in 2021 to widespread critical acclaim, and went on to win the Schaduwprijs (Shadow Prize) for best suspense debut of the year.

-I am an active member of the SFWA, the Science Fiction & Fantasy Writers of America; the first ever Dutchman to qualify for active membership.
+I was an active member of the SFWA, the Science Fiction & Fantasy Writers of America; the first ever Dutchman to qualify for active membership.